WASHINGTON STATE - HOSPITAL MANDATORY REORTING GUIDE

 Who Must Report: Hospitals.

-Deadline: Varies by system.
+Deadline: Varies by reporting category and system requirements.

 Destination: Washington State Department of Health.